acpennington/GoatController/docs/databases.md

   * etc ]

 *see blankField in Lambda/LeagueSocket/config/config.js for details on what a "gamestate" object looks like
-Note: The purpose of the players and watchers maps is to store the connection ids of all players connected to the game.
+Note: The purpose of the players and watchers attributes is to store the connection ids of all players connected to the game.